Hit enter to search

 In the application, interpretation and enforcement of these policies the University shall strive to make decisions which are consistent with the foundational purposes of the University as a Christian institution serving the Church of the Nazarene and the greater Christian Community and Kingdom of God.
 Redemption and restoration shall be overriding goals in most instances and absent aggravating circumstances demanding more serious intervention.

 The following process, including rights of appeal, shall be applied in all cases by the University in implementing any disciplinary decision.

-b) Any person receiving such a complaint or recommendation for discipline relating to a traditional undergraduate and/or residential student shall refer the matter to the Director of Residential Life for the purposes of record-keeping.
-The Director of Residential Life shall then refer the matter to two Residence Directors (acting as a team) for disposition as provided herein.
-In the event that a matter is retained by the Director of Residential Life, he or she may enlist an advisory team comprised of two Residence Directors to assist in investigation and make recommendations concerning the disposition of the matter.
+b) Any person receiving such a complaint or recommendation for discipline relating to a traditional undergraduate and/or residential student shall refer the matter to the Associate Vice President of Student Life for the purposes of record-keeping.
+The Associate Vice President of Student Life may then refer the matter to two Resident Directors (acting as a team) for disposition as provided herein.
+In the event that a matter is retained by the Associate Vice President of Student Life, he or she may enlist an advisory team, composed of two Resident Directors to assist in investigation and make recommendations concerning the disposition of the matter.

 d) In consideration of student discipline at all stages, including appeals, the following standards shall apply:

 1. All proceedings shall be confidential absent any overriding duty of disclosure imposed by law, policy or statute.

 2. All documents submitted or created as a part of the process shall be included within such confidentiality requirements.

 3. The Associate Vice President of Student Life shall maintain the official record regarding the matter, and such record shall be the only official record concerning the matter.